Nutrition

 Hydrated skin means having enough water to maintain its structure and elasticity.
 While hydration won’t eliminate pores or wrinkles, it is certainly essential for a plump, glowing complexion.
 This is achieved through a combination of internal and external factors, including drinking water.
 I highlight this because although it isn’t the only factor in skin hydration, drinking water does definitely play a role - despite some beauty influencers claiming otherwise.

-Let’s explore the science of hydration, the differences between dehydrated and dry skin and the factors that influence both.
-We will also touch on the factors that impact skin hydration and therefore how we can achieve hydrated skin.
+Let’s explore the science of hydration, the differences between dehydrated and dry skin and the factors that influence skin hydration.
+We will also touch on how we can achieve hydrated skin.

 Dehydrated Vs Dry Skin